 Examples include someone paid on commission, full-time life insurance sales agents and full-time traveling or city salespersons.
 This employment relationship is generally not applicable for the University.
-If additional information is needed concerning this type of employment relationship, the Office of Accounting Services should be contacted.
+If additional information is needed concerning this type of employment relationship, the Office of the Controller should be contacted.

 This category includes direct sellers, licensed real estate agents, and certain companion sitters.
 This employment relationship is generally not applicable for the University.
-If additional information is needed concerning this type of employment relationship, the Office of Accounting Services should be contacted.
+If additional information is needed concerning this type of employment relationship, the Office of the Controller should be contacted.

 Criteria to Distinguish Employee or Independent Contractor Relationship

 See the Internal Revenue Service – Publication 15-A – Employer’s Supplemental Tax Guide, pages 6 thru 8

 Other Stipulations for the Use of Independent Contractors